-If you read through some of our undergraduate research profiles, you'll see that there are many different ways that students connect with their research mentor.
+If you read through some of our undergraduate student profiles, you'll see that there are many different ways that students connect with their research mentor.
 Some were asked by a professor if they were interested in working in their group.
 Others approached a professor whose class they loved and found a spot that way.
 Many others followed the general process outlined here and emailed faculty to express their interest in joining their research group.

 Getting into a lab is partly timing and luck, so don't get discouraged if your first efforts aren't successful.
 It's usually necessary to contact several labs, one or two at a time, to find a position.